Home Financing: Is It Better to Use a Local or National Lender?

 They aren’t everywhere.

 A local lender means that they are exactly that, local.
 And even though they can be incredibly accommodating and may even give you a number that you can use to reach them anytime, they typically function on normal business hours.
-So, if you’re interacting with them from afar, as military families often do when we PCS, their hours may not align and you might find yourself forced to be patient.
+So, if you’re interacting with them from afar, as military families often do when we PCS, their hours may not align with yours.

-They might not offer the loan you want.
+A local lender might not offer the type of loan you want.

 While national lenders are great for variety, local lenders are more likely to have a smaller selection.

 Image from Shutterstock

 There’s something comforting about choosing a lender that everyone recognizes.
 It typically means that they have a long history of great customer service, have been in business for many years, and have the knowledge necessary to take care of you and your rather large financial investment.